LinuxForHealth/docs/source/index.rst

 Persist
 -------
 Data is persisted into the LPR store.
-Metadata is also created and provided to ledger related services, including search.
+Metadata is also created and provided to ledger storage and search services.

 Transmit
 --------